 Countess Elena Zavadovskaya

-In 1830, she began a love affair with General S.F.
-Apraksin, which lasted about six years.
-When Elena left her husband, she spent much time with her son abroad.
+In 1830, Elena began a love affair with General S.F.
+Apraksin, which lasted for about six years.

 Zavadskaya died on March 22, 1874 and was buried next to her husband and son in the Alexander Nevsky Monastery.